tobya/DocTo/pages/all/ConvertXLSToFileCSV.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Comma Seperated Values file? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a CSV?  " }

-Comma Seperated Values file
+How do I Convert a Microsoft Excel Spreadsheet to a CSV?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Comma Seperated Values file (CSV)?